codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 !!! important
     -   If your repository has a Codacy configuration file, the [Ignored files settings](ignoring-files.md) defined on the Codacy UI don't apply and you must [ignore files using the configuration file](#syntax-for-ignoring-files) instead.
-    -   Codacy uses the version of the configuration file **in the branch being analyzed**.
-For example, if you open a pull request that includes changes to the Codacy configuration file, the analysis results take those changes into account.
-However, if the Codacy configuration file **in the default branch** includes settings to [ignore files](#syntax-for-ignoring-files):
+    -   Except for [ignored files](#ignore-files), Codacy uses the version of the configuration file **in the branch being analyzed**.
+For example, if a pull request modifies the Codacy configuration file, Codacy uses the updated configuration file to analyze that pull request.

-        -   The analysis results of any branch always take the ignore settings defined **in the default branch** into account.
-        -   The ignore settings of the Codacy configuration file **in the branch being analyzed** are cumulative and don't override the settings defined **in the default branch**.

-        For example, if the Codacy configuration file **in the default branch** excludes file A from analysis, that file will be excluded from analysis **in any branch being analyzed** even if you remove that rule from the Codacy configuration file in that branch.

 To use a Codacy configuration file: